modelica/ModelicaSpecification/RationaleMCP/0031/name-mapping.md

 * Possible to reconstruct original component references
 * Support different levels of scalarization
 * Reserved namespace for generated names
-* No collision with current and future Flat Modelica reserved names
+* No collision with current and future Base Modelica reserved names
 * No ambiguity with array subscripting and record member reference expressions
 * Allow systematic construction of names for things such as start attributes, that combine a variable name with additional specification